Living a Healthy Life After Cancer

 Living a Healthy Lifestyle

-The general recommendations for a healthy lifestyle are the same whether you have cancer or not.
+It’s great to see Griffin maintaining a healthy lifestyle—and the general recommendations for a healthy lifestyle are the same whether you have cancer or not.
 Dr. Ken Miller, the Director of Outpatient Oncology at the University of Maryland Greenebaum Cancer Center, has some guidelines for cancer survivors who are concerned about a recurrence:

-1. Exercise at least two hours a week–and walking counts.
+1. Exercise at least two hours a week and walking counts.

 2. Eat a low-fat diet.
 The Women’s Intervention Nutrition Study, which looked at early-stage breast cancer patients, found that a low-fat diet was associated with reduced risk for cancer recurrence, particularly in those with estrogen receptor-negative cancers.
 Other studies have found that foods with a high glycemic index that are digested quickly and cause a spike in blood sugar may lead to tumor growth in lung cancer patients.